Let’s have a look at the various settings you can configure for the Customers/Vendors module in Zoho Books.

 - Webhooks: While updating parameter values, select Receivables BCY and Payables BCY as the parameters instead of Receivables and Payables.

-You will have to enable Multi-currency transactions to record transactions in different currencies.
+You will have to enable Advanced Multi-currency Handling to record transactions in different currencies.

 - Go to Settings in the top right corner and select Preferences.